jee123/kafka-xenon/README.md

   Check presently running dockers. docker ps -a

+  Xenon requires a raw block device.
+For example, assume this device is /dev/vdb on your host, run the following command to
-  Using /dev/vdb as device on host, we map it to device /dev/xenondocker inside docker. docker run -d -t -p 0.0.0.0:41000:41000/tcp \
+  map /dev/vdb on your host to /dev/xenondocker inside the docker. docker run -d -t -p 0.0.0.0:41000:41000/tcp \
     --device /dev/vdb:/dev/xenondocker \
     --hostname xenon \